oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   Edit VFs networks and labels
          ![](Sriovcustom network.png "fig:Sriovcustom network.png")
 *   SR-IOV capable nics which are slaves of a bond should have the same edit dialog as regular SR-IOV capable nics just without the PF tab.

+<b>Option 2</b>

+*   Adding new 'sr-iov configuration' tab to setup network dialog.
+    -   The tab will display just sr-iov capable nics.
+    -   The 'unassiged networks' section will be called just 'Networks'
+        -   It will contain all the vm networks.
+        -   It won't be possible to detach a network from this section (if a network from this the 'Networks' section is dragged to a nic it will be presented on both the nic and the 'Networks' section).
+    -   The same network can be attached to more than one nic.
+    -   If there are no networks attached to the nic the default is 'all network in cluster'.
+    -   Each nic will have edit dialog for update num of vfs.
+    -   Hosts with no SR-IOV enabled nic will have the regular display and won't have tabs.
+    -   TBD: mock for option 2

 ##### Add/Edit vNic profile